 Background

-When Chopin had arrived in Paris from Poland in 1831, he quickly become famous a salon pianist.
-In 1833 he published his first set of études, Op.
-10, which were well received.
-The first review was published by the French journal Le Pianiste and commented on their severe technical and interpretational demands.
-The anonymous reviewer insightfully stated the first étude 1:
+When Chopin had arrived in Paris from Poland in 1831, he quickly became celebrated as a pianist and composer.
+In 1833, he published his first set of Études, his Opus 10, which were well received by the Parisian public.
+The first review, published by the French journal Le Pianiste, commented on their technical and interpretational demands.1 The anonymous reviewer stated the first étude

-The Op.10 études are dedicated to “son ami, Franz Lizst”, and I have heard it said that Liszt sight-read the études perfectly.
+The op.10 études are dedicated to “son ami [the author’s friend], Franz Lizst”, who was known to sight-read the études perfectly.
 Liszt’s technique was, according to Chopin, optimal for playing Chopin’s own études.
-As he attests in a letter to Hiller 2:
+Chopin attests this in a letter to fellow pianist Ferdinand Hiller:2

 I write to you without knowing what my pen is scribbling, because at this moment Liszt is playing my études, and transporting me outside of my respectable thoughts.
 I should like to steal from him the way to play my own études.